selam199/Alx_DjangoLearnLab/advanced-api-project/README.md

 - `IsAuthenticatedOrReadOnly` - Allows unauthenticated users to view books but restricts modification.
 - `IsAuthenticated` - Requires authentication for modifying or deleting books.
 - `IsOwnerOrReadOnly` - Ensures only the owner of the book can modify or delete it.

+# API Enhancements: Filtering, Searching, and Ordering

+## Filtering
+The following fields can be used to filter books:
+- `title`: Filter by book title.
+- `author`: Filter by book author.
+- `publication_year`: Filter by the year the book was published.